digitalcredentials/sign-and-verify/README.md

 1. Configure the service with the following environment variables:
 - \*`AUTH_TYPE`: the mechanism by which to authorize access to credential (required)
 - \*`DID_SEED`: a secret seed used to generate DID document for issuer (required)
+- `URL`: the url where an instance of the api service will be hosted (required)
 - `OIDC_ISSUER_URL`: OIDC issuer discovery URL (required)
 - `ISSUER_MEMBERSHIP_REGISTRY_URL`: location of registry used to confirm issuer's membership status in DCC (required)
 - `DID_WEB_URL`: the url used to generate `did:web` document and keys for issuer (optional, default: `undefined`)